Kenta Maeda finds a new start this season with Twins

 Yes, in his first MLB game, Maeda shut out the Padres at Petco Park on five hits in six innings.
 And in the fourth inning, facing Padres righthander Andrew Cashner, he punctuated his great night with a home run, his first and still only one.

 “I always try to hit homers in every at-bat.
-That was just an off-speed pitch and I got lucky,” said Maeda, who batted .250 last season in 48 at-bats, with two doubles.
+That was just an off-speed pitch and I got lucky,” Maeda said.
 “I don’t think it could have [come at] any better time.”

 His pitching was even better.
 Maeda set a Dodgers record by starting his career with 14 consecutive scoreless innings, and allowed only one run in his first four starts.
 “I don’t think opponents had much data on me, so that helped,” he said.
 “But it boosted my confidence for sure.”